mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 𝐏ₚ = analysis.power.supply.active
 ```

-The calculation of reactive power injection from the generators at generator or slack buses can be achieved using the subsequent equation:
+The calculation of reactive power injection from the generators at generator or slack buses can be computed using the following equation:
 ```math
   Q_{\mathrm{p}i} = Q_i + Q_{\mathrm{d}i}, \;\;\; \forall i \in \mathcal{N}_\mathrm{pv} \cup \mathcal{N}_\mathrm{sb},
 ```